babak2/HAAMoS/README.md

-# Hybrid Agent‐based Microsimulation of Segregation (HAAMoS)
+# Hybrid Aggregated Agent‐based Microsimulation of Segregation (HAAMoS)

-This is the code for the HAAMoS (Hybrid Agent‐based Microsimulation of Segregation) model.
+This is the code for the HAAMoS (Hybrid Aggregated Agent‐based Microsimulation of Segregation) model.

 HAAMoS is a data-driven, multifactor, multiscale, multi-measure agent-based microsimulation model for investigating various scenarios related to the effects of population mobility, housing vacancy, individual preferences & behaviors, and economic factors on ethnic residential segregation.